Image

 Last Updated: September 27, 2024

 Criminal Defense Attorney in Newton County, MO.
-If you have been charged with a crime, you do not need to be told that the situation is to be taken seriously.
-Just being convicted of a minor infraction could cause you to pay a large fine, do time in county jail, or have to spend several years under probation.
-Facing a felony conviction only heightens these consequences: not only will you likely have to spend multiple years in the Missouri state prisons.
-And even after your release you will no longer have certain rights or privileges that most citizens take for granted.
-Convicted felons are barred from owning guns, running in an election, or holding certain occupations.
-Also, in many instances, you will be required to admit your status as a convicted felon on rent or employment applications, which often severely curtails where they can live or work.
+If you have been recently arrested and charged with a criminal offense, you do not need to be told that the situation is to be taken seriously.
+Even being convicted of a small infraction could cause you to pay a sizable fine, spend time behind bars, or have to spend several years under probation.
+Facing a felony conviction only magnifies these consequences: not only will you likely have to spend a number of years encarcerated in the Missouri state prison system.
+And even following your reentry into society you will continue to pay through the loss of certain rights or privileges that a large number of people assume they will always have.
+Convicted felons are banned from owning guns, running for office, or holding certain jobs.
+Also, in many instances, you will be forced to disclose your status as a convicted felon on rental or job applications, which often severely limits where they can live or work.

-The experienced Newton County, MO criminal defense attorneys at Combs Waterkotte have assisted many people overcome criminal convictions in the Newton County, MO area.
-Our firm recognizes that sometimes decent people can have a stroke of misfortune, and our criminal defense lawyers work to limit the effect a criminal conviction has on your reputation, life, and freedom.
-Our record of winning cases is notable among Newton County criminal defense law firms, and we place client satisfaction at the heart of all that we do — hear it firsthand from the satisfied Newton County clients who have contacted Combs Waterkotte.
-Give us a call today at (314) 900-HELP, or contact us online, for a free, no-obligation review of your Newton County, MO criminal case.
+The experienced Newton County, MO criminal defense attorneys at Combs Waterkotte have assisted many people overcome criminal allegations in the Newton County, MO area.
+Our firm knows that people with good intetions can get caught up in bad situations, and our criminal defense lawyers work to limit the effect a criminal conviction has on your life, freedom, and reputation.
+Our record of winning cases is notable among Newton County criminal defense law firms, and we place client satisfaction at the center of everything we do — just ask the satisfied Newton County clients who have worked with Combs Waterkotte.
+Call us today at (314) 900-HELP, or contact us online, for a free, no-strings-attached review of your Newton County, MO criminal case.

 Newton County, MO Federal Criminal Defense Lawyer

-Being arrested is stressful in itself, but criminal charges at the federal level require a heightened caliber of legal knowledge and dilligence.
-Prosecutors for the United States courts are poised to win no matter the cost: the U.S. Department of Justice often boasts that it has a conviction rate of about 90 percent.
-Overwhelmingly, these convictions are plea bargains, where a defendant negotiates a lesser punishment or charge in exchange for an admission of guilt.
-Federal prosecutors will stop at nothing to induce a guilty plea, ensure that you spend years in a Bureau of Prisons facility, and carry a federal conviction on your record for the remainder of your life.
+Being arrested is a scary enough proposition, but when the charges against you are federal charges, they demand a heightened level of legal acumen and focus.
+Prosecutors for the United States courts are poised to win at all costs: the U.S. Department of Justice often touts that it has a conviction rate of roughly 90 percent.
+Overwhelmingly, these convictions result in plea bargains, where a defendant accepts a lesser charge or punishment in exchange for an admission of guilt.
+Federal prosecutors will pull out every trick in the book to induce a guilty plea, ensure that you spend years in a Bureau of Prisons facility, and carry a federal conviction on your record for the remainder of your life.

-At Combs Waterkotte, our Newton County, MO criminal defense attorneys have ample and proven experience in taking on federal criminal defense cases and achieving favorable results for our clients.
-Our firm of federal criminal defense attorneys near Newton County, MO is not afraid to square off against any opponent — be it local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight fiercely on our clients’ behalf.
-We have stood up for many Newton County-area residents who were facing all manner of federal criminal charges defend themselves against these charges and put what is an undoubtably scary experience in their rear-view mirror.
+At Combs Waterkotte, our Newton County, MO criminal defense attorneys have vast and proven experience in taking on federal criminal defense cases and achieving positive results for our clients.
+Our firm of federal criminal defense attorneys near Newton County, MO is not scared to take on any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight fiercely on our clients’ behalf.
+We have stood up for many Newton County-area residents who were looking at all sorts of federal criminal charges defend themselves against these charges and put what is a certainly troubling experience in their rear-view mirror.
 Read more about our expertise in federal criminal cases and what makes federal criminal cases different from state and municipal cases.

 A Full-Service Newton County, MO Criminal Defense Attorney

-The experienced Newton County, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, like:
+The proficient Newton County, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, including:

-The criminal defense attorneys of Combs Waterkotte based in Newton County, Missouri have years of experience protecting defendants’ rights and fighting against criminal allegations.
-When you hire a criminal defense attorney with our hard-working St. Louis criminal defense firm, you will always receive thoughful counsel and dedicated legal defense.
-Whether a misdemeanor or felony, your case and your future are important to us.
-You can reach and speak to your dedicated defense attorney and legal team at any time.
+The criminal defense attorneys of Combs Waterkotte based in Newton County, Missouri have decades of experience protecting defendants’ rights and fighting against criminal allegations.
+When you hire a criminal defense attorney with our capable and cunning St. Louis criminal defense firm, you can rest assured that you will always receive thoughful counsel and dedicated legal defense.
+Regardless of whether you are facing a misdemeanor or felony, your case and your future are important to us.
+You have one dedicated attorney on your case and you can reach our lawyers and paralegals any time.

-With your very life in jeopardy, you need someone to advocate for you and defend your rights.
+With your freedom and future in jeopardy, it is imperative that you find a legal ally you can trust and rely upon to advocate for you and fight on your behalf.
 Do not wait talking to a Newton County area criminal defense attorney to help you overcome your charges in Newton County, MO or anywhere in Missouri.
-The quicker you get an attorney on your case, the sooner we can get to work building a defense strategy and lifting the weight of the unknown from your shoulders.
-Call (314) 900-HELP now or reach us online to get in touch with a criminal defense attorney in Newton County, MO about your criminal case.
+The quicker you get an attorney on your case, the sooner we can get to work building your case and lifting the weight of the unknown from your shoulders.
+Call (314) 900-HELP now or reach us online to speak to a criminal defense attorney in Newton County, MO about your criminal case.

-Any criminal conviction will have an impact on your life.
+A criminal conviction for even a low class misdemeanor could result in a sizable fine, time to serve in jail, and/or years of supervised probation.
 For felony charges, a conviction can have a much more significant impact on your life.
-You could lose years of your life serving time in the state prison system, and once you are labeled a convicted felon you lose lifelong rights that so many of us take for granted.
-Convicted felons are prohibited from owning firearms, voting in elections, running for office, or obtaining certain types of employment.
-Also, in many cases, as a felon you are forced to disclose your status as a convicted felon on applications for jobs, housing and other opportunities and resources, which is an obvious obstacle to achieving a productive, fruitful life.
+You may be sentenced to years encarcerated in state prisons, and as a convicted felon you will no longer have certain rights or privileges that so many of us take for granted.
+Convicted felons are limited from purchasing or possessing firearms, voting in elections, running for office, or obtaining certain types of employment.
+Also, in many cases, as a felon you are required to disclose your status as a convicted felon on job or rental applications, which often severely limits where you can work or live.

-If you are already a felon or suspect that the likelihood of a conviction is high, you are not without options.
-Missouri law does allow for the restoration of certain rights and in some cases you may be eligible to pursue a pardon, expungement, or the sealing of your record.
-Consult a knowledgeable criminal defense attorney in Newton County, MO to explore your post-conviction rights and options.
+If you are already a felon or suspect that the likelihood of a conviction is high, all hope is not lost.
+Missouri law does allow for the restoration of certain rights and for certain cases you may be able to request a pardon, expungement, or the sealing of your record.
+Consult a knowledgeable criminal defense attorney in Newton County, MO to learn about how to restore your rights after receiving a conviction.
 Contact us to learn how our Newton County, MO defense attorneys can help you reclaim your rights.

-Punishments for Felony Charges in Newton County, Missouri
+Felony Charges and Punishments in Newton County, Missouri

-In Missouri, felony crimes are classified into categories that reflect the severity.
+In Missouri, felony crimes are categorized into five classes that reflect the severity.
 Based on what class felony you are convicted of, the punishment will vary.

 • Class A Felony – minimum of 10 years and no more than 30 years in prison, or life in prison